preservim/vim-colors-pencil/README.markdown

 does have a nice colorscheme, however.

 * Accurate colors
-* Ideal for use in a distraction-free environment
 * Subtle indicators of changes in the gutter for Signify, git-gutter, etc.
 * Use for both code and prose, though it’s definitely geared towards the latter